cado-security/product-help/docs/cado/manage/updating.md

 This section is not relevant to SaaS deployments.
 :::

-# How to Update the Cado Platform
+# How to Update the / Forensic Acquisition and Investigation Platform

 You can check version details and initiate updates by selecting **Updates** from the **Settings** menu.

 ### AWS
-- The default update method in AWS requires the Cado instance to have outbound connectivity to `cado-public.s3.amazonaws.com`.
-It will then deploy a public AMI in the same region as the Cado platform.
+- The default update method in AWS requires the / Forensic Acquisition and Investigation instance to have outbound connectivity to `cado-public.s3.amazonaws.com`.
+It will then deploy a public AMI in the same region as the / Forensic Acquisition and Investigation platform.

 ### Azure
 - For Azure, the default update process requires outbound connectivity to a VHD URL.
 You can update via the UI, but to minimize Terraform state drift, it is recommended to follow the Terraform instructions for updates.